-So, I’ve shared our little Valentine’s tradition with you a while back, here on OSSS and also on Make and Takes.
+Okay, we have officially done this Valentine’s Day scavenger hunt at home for the past 14 years… it’s that fun!
+My kids, especially my younger kids, look forward to this Valentine’s Day tradition every year.
 It’s just something simple that I came up with because I was still pooped from Christmas and didn’t feel like the kids needed any more toys.
+Can you relate?
 I decided that every Valentine’s Day we would do BOOKS.
 Yay, for books!
 But, not just books… a Valentine’s Day scavenger hunt!
-Even though I told you about it before, I decided it’s okay to bring it up again because THIS TIME I have printable for you… cause guess what??
-I just figured out how to make them the other day.
-Now there’s no stopping me.

 For example, the clues may look like this:

 1. Look where mom goes to relax.